aodhanlutetiae/in_our_time/README.md

-A github repository for analysis of the BBC Radio 4 programme 'In Our Time', which has been running since 1998.
-The episode pages were scraped in Jan 2020 and an initial dataset established with the following variables:
+Collection and analysis of information about the BBC Radio 4 programme [In Our Time](https://www.bbc.co.uk/programmes/b006qykl), which has been running since 1998.
+The episode pages were scraped in Jan 2021 and an initial dataset established with the following variables:

 - subject: title of episode
 - summary: textual summary of what the episode is about